The world's largest website

 THE INFAMOUS "QUALITY IS JOB 1" FORD FRAME PLANT IN DETROIT,

-MIG WELDING THE TRUCK FRAMES WAS MORE OF A COMEDY SKIT THAN AN ENGINEERED, CONTROLLED FUNCTION.
+ROBOT MIG WELDING ON THE TRUCK FRAMES IT WAS BAD MANUAL WELDS ON TOP OF BAD ROBOT WELDS, AND THE WHOLE THING WAS MORE OF A COMEDY SKIT THAN AN ENGINEERED, CONTROLLED FUNCTION.

-OF ROBOT WELD PROCESS CONTROLS AND THE PLANT CONSTANTLY USED
+OF ROBOT MIG WELD PROCESS CONTROLS, AND THE PLANT USED THE WRONG (OVERSIZED) MIG WIRE FOR THE TRUCK FRAME.

-THE ROBOT LINE.
-HIS JOB WAS TO USE A CHEAP SWEEPING BRUSH, DIP IT IN BUCKET CONTAINING YELLOW PAINT AND TRY TO MARK THE
+THE ROBOT LINES.
+THEIR JOB WAS TO USE A CHEAP SWEEPING BRUSH, DIP IT IN BUCKET CONTAINING YELLOW TYPE PAINT AND TRY TO MARK THE

 NUMEROUS BAD WELDS ON EACH FRAME AS THEY PASSED AT THE RATE OF ONE A